-Once you learn how to get an export declaration number (EDN), you can lodge export declarations electronically using an EXDOC software.
+Once you learn how to get an export declaration number (EDN), you can lodge export declarations electronically using EXDOC software.
 The main advantage of this procedure is that you would receive the EDN within minutes and without the need of producing any digital certificate to the customs.
 During the process, the exporters may see one of the many export declaration statuses, each signifying a different situation.
 Find out the meaning of these statuses to initiate the required action.

-This status implies that the export declaration has received validation and been processed and an authority has been allocated for the products declared by the exporter or his or her agent.
+This status implies that the export declaration has received validation and been processed and authority has been allocated for the products declared by the exporter or his or her agent.
 The EDN carrying this particular status is regarded as a valid Customs Authority Number (CAN).

 This status appears when the goods mentioned in the export declaration don’t feature on a main or sub manifest or are still not released from the mentioned warehouse or if the mentioned Cargo Terminal Operator (CTO) doesn’t receive them within 10 days of the proposed export date.

-During processing of export declaration, the ICS may find information that is either incorrect or incomplete.
+During the processing of the export declaration, the ICS may find information that is either incorrect or incomplete.
 In such a case, the Error status is flaunted and no authority is allocated to the goods.
 The exporter then needs to amend the declaration or lodge a fresh one.

 Consider a case when the goods have been exported, but the exporter tries to amend the declaration after that.
 In case the amended information contains an error, this status is shown, implying that the authority has already expired.

-The export declaration form required few mandatory pieces of information without which the export declaration number is not generated.
+The export declaration form required a few mandatory pieces of information without which the export declaration number is not generated.
 If in case the mandatory information relates to the export permit, the declaration is processed but this status appears.